tragisch/PlotGraphviz.jl/README.md

-The value $attrs$ is a struct, that stores the GraphvizAttributes of the imported graph (as defined in "*.dot" file)
+The value $attrs$ is a struct, that stores the GraphvizAttributes of the imported graph (as it is defined in "*.dot" file itself)

 There are mainly 3 different Graph options available in Graphviz (see website for more):
-- graph_options: attributes/properties, which belongs to complete graph (i.e. rankdir, label, ...)
+- graph_options: attributes/properties, which belongs to the complete graph (i.e. rankdir, label, ...)
-- node_options: attributes/properties to modify all nodes
+- node_options: attributes/properties to modify all nodes at once
-- edge_options: attributes/properties to modify all edges
+- edge_options: attributes/properties to modify all edges at once

-For example to modify the shape of the nodes, we use the `set!` function to modify the properties:
+As an example we would like to modify the shape of all nodes.
+Therefore we use the `set!` function.
+As we would like to modify the nodes, we have to use the node_options of our struct:

 ```julia